Police return fire during vehicle pursuit, wound driver

 GREENUP, Ky.
 (AP) - Ohio officers shot and wounded a suspect during a vehicle pursuit early Wednesday that ended in northeastern Kentucky, police said.

-The pursuit began in Sciota County, Ohio, when the Ohio Highway Patrol attempted a traffic stop due to an obstructed registration plate and the driver fled, Kentucky State Police said in a statement.
+The pursuit began in Scioto County, Ohio, when the Ohio Highway Patrol attempted a traffic stop due to an obstructed registration plate and the driver fled, Kentucky State Police said in a statement.

 Shots were fired twice from the fleeing vehicle at the Ohio Highway Patrol and the Portsmouth Police Department, which was assisting in the pursuit, police said.
 Portsmouth, Ohio, police returned fire, wounding the driver as the pursuit on U.S. 23 crossed into Kentucky, the statement said.
 The pursuit ended in Greenup County when Portsmouth officers performed an intervention maneuver and the driver and a passenger were taken into custody.

-Note: This story has been corrected to show that the pursuit began in Scioto County, not Sciota County.